ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 no such distinction made for DoH.

-# Interoperation with RPZ Servers

-This section discusses operation with an RPZ server {{RPZ}} that indicates filtering with a NXDOMAIN response with the Recursion Available bit cleared (RA=0).

-When a DNS client supports this specification it includes the EDE option in its DNS query.

-If the server does not support this specification and is performing RPZ filtering, the server ignores the EDE option in the DNS query and replies with NXDOMAIN and RA=0.
-The DNS client can continue to accept such responses.

-If the server does support this specification and is performing RPZ filtering, the server can use the EDE option in the query to identify an EDE-aware client and respond appropriately (that is, by generating a response described in {#server-response}) as NXDOMAIN and RA=0 are not necessary when generating a response to such a client.

 # New Sub-Error Codes Definition

 The document defines the following new IANA-registered Sub-Error codes.